STEVE INSKEEP, Host:

 AUBREY: Now, a few places here in DC are recreating this old-timey soda fountain feel.

-Mr. OWEN THOMSON (Bartender): Well, these sort of became the gathering places for people.
+OWEN THOMSON: Well, these sort of became the gathering places for people.
 They probably would have been pretty noisy, bustling little places.

 AUBREY: Sarsaparilla is a root.
 It was once listed in the U.S. Pharmacopoeia and used as a treatment for everything from syphilis to eczema.
 Thomson uses a mortar and pestle to grind up eucalyptus, birch bark, spearmint, and tosses it all into a stainless-steel shaker.